 10. The development shall not begin until details of a scheme for separate foul and surface water drainage, including any balancing works or off-site works, have been submitted to and approved in writing by the Local Planning Authority.
-Surface water must first be investigated for potential disposal through use of sustainable drainage techniques and the developer must submit to the Local Planning Authority a report detailing the results of such an investigation together with the design for disposal of surface water using such techniques or proof that they would be impractical.
-The scheme would also be required to demonstrate that there is no resultant unacceptable risk to controlled waters.
+The details shall provide for a sustainable urban drainage scheme throughout the site and demonstrate that there is no resultant unacceptable risk to controlled waters.
 The scheme so approved shall thereafter be implemented in full before the first occupation of the development.